Oppenheimer Boosts The Lovesac (NASDAQ:LOVE) Price Target to $85.00

-The Lovesac (NASDAQ:LOVE) had its target price raised by research analysts at Oppenheimer from $60.00 to $85.00 in a research report issued on Tuesday, The Fly reports.
-The firm presently has an “outperform” rating on the stock.
-Oppenheimer’s price target suggests a potential upside of 18.09% from the company’s previous close.
-Oppenheimer also issued estimates for The Lovesac’s Q1 2022 earnings at ($0.56) EPS and Q3 2022 earnings at ($0.16) EPS.
+The Lovesac (NASDAQ:LOVE) had its price objective lifted by investment analysts at Oppenheimer from $60.00 to $85.00 in a note issued to investors on Monday, Benzinga reports.
+The brokerage currently has an “outperform” rating on the stock.
+Oppenheimer’s target price points to a potential upside of 20.62% from the company’s previous close.

-In other news, Director Andrew R. Heyer sold 105,000 shares of The Lovesac stock in a transaction dated Thursday, February 18th.
-The shares were sold at an average price of $53.78, for a total value of $5,646,900.00.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at this hyperlink.
-Also, CEO Shawn David Nelson sold 6,000 shares of The Lovesac stock in a transaction dated Monday, April 19th.
-The stock was sold at an average price of $69.00, for a total transaction of $414,000.00.
+In other The Lovesac news, Director Andrew R. Heyer sold 210,000 shares of the company’s stock in a transaction dated Tuesday, February 16th.
+The stock was sold at an average price of $59.39, for a total value of $12,471,900.00.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
+Also, CEO Shawn David Nelson sold 6,000 shares of the stock in a transaction dated Monday, April 19th.
+The stock was sold at an average price of $69.00, for a total value of $414,000.00.
 The disclosure for this sale can be found here.
-Insiders sold 321,000 shares of company stock valued at $18,532,800 in the last quarter.
-Corporate insiders own 31.31% of the company’s stock.
+In the last three months, insiders sold 321,000 shares of company stock worth $18,532,800.
+31.31% of the stock is owned by corporate insiders.

-Several hedge funds have recently added to or reduced their stakes in the company.
-Rhumbline Advisers boosted its position in shares of The Lovesac by 8.0% in the fourth quarter.
-Rhumbline Advisers now owns 9,872 shares of the company’s stock valued at $425,000 after acquiring an additional 730 shares during the period.
-Russell Investments Group Ltd. lifted its position in The Lovesac by 0.7% during the fourth quarter.
-Russell Investments Group Ltd. now owns 127,535 shares of the company’s stock valued at $5,499,000 after purchasing an additional 849 shares during the last quarter.
-California State Teachers Retirement System lifted its position in The Lovesac by 7.2% during the third quarter.
-California State Teachers Retirement System now owns 14,839 shares of the company’s stock valued at $411,000 after purchasing an additional 997 shares during the last quarter.
-Charles Schwab Investment Management Inc. lifted its position in The Lovesac by 5.0% during the third quarter.
-Charles Schwab Investment Management Inc. now owns 24,636 shares of the company’s stock valued at $683,000 after purchasing an additional 1,172 shares during the last quarter.
-Finally, Squarepoint Ops LLC lifted its position in The Lovesac by 19.2% during the fourth quarter.
-Squarepoint Ops LLC now owns 21,716 shares of the company’s stock valued at $936,000 after purchasing an additional 3,496 shares during the last quarter.
-Institutional investors own 84.16% of the company’s stock.
+Several large investors have recently added to or reduced their stakes in the stock.
+Alliancebernstein L.P. grew its position in shares of The Lovesac by 1.9% during the fourth quarter.
+Alliancebernstein L.P. now owns 1,491,128 shares of the company’s stock worth $64,253,000 after purchasing an additional 27,705 shares in the last quarter.
+Hood River Capital Management LLC grew its holdings in The Lovesac by 13.0% during the 4th quarter.
+Hood River Capital Management LLC now owns 771,620 shares of the company’s stock valued at $33,249,000 after buying an additional 88,729 shares in the last quarter.
+BlackRock Inc. grew its holdings in The Lovesac by 9.4% during the 4th quarter.
+BlackRock Inc. now owns 718,294 shares of the company’s stock valued at $30,950,000 after buying an additional 61,498 shares in the last quarter.
+Federated Hermes Inc. grew its holdings in The Lovesac by 2.9% during the 4th quarter.
+Federated Hermes Inc. now owns 687,655 shares of the company’s stock valued at $29,631,000 after buying an additional 19,649 shares in the last quarter.
+Finally, Morgan Stanley grew its holdings in The Lovesac by 1,492.4% during the 3rd quarter.
+Morgan Stanley now owns 211,855 shares of the company’s stock valued at $5,871,000 after buying an additional 198,551 shares in the last quarter.
+Hedge funds and other institutional investors own 84.16% of the company’s stock.

 The Lovesac Company Profile